Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Gas House Project Grand Opening at Santiago Park

 As I sat in my grandmother’s house, a sense of disbelief washed over me as I received a congratulatory text message.
-Little did I know, I had been named among the OCR’s 125 most influential people in Orange County.
-I am incredibly grateful to the OCR for recognizing the principled and diligent work we’ve been doing on the council.
+Little did I know, I had been named among the OC Register’s 125 most influential people in Orange County.
+I am incredibly grateful to the OC Register for recognizing the principled and diligent work we’ve been doing on the City Council.
 This dedication isn’t something that began last year; it’s been a commitment I’ve held long before stepping into office.

 Since being elected to represent Ward 3 in 2020, my dedication to serving residents has only strengthened.
 I am resolute in my commitment to fulfilling the responsibilities entrusted to me by the people of Ward 3.
 Thank you for your support and trust.
 I will continue to work tirelessly on your behalf.